clojurebridge-dc/Installfest/docs/setup.md

   Any recent distribution that includes **openjdk-8-jdk** or installing [JDK 8 from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html) should be fine.

-If you don't have access to a laptop or your laptop doesn't meet the requirements above we have a few spare laptops that you can borrow.

 ## Code of Conduct

 Everyone should understand that participation in ClojureBridge